 As a parent of a food-allergic son, however, I quickly realized that celebrating Halloween could pose a serious health risk.
 Still, I didn’t want him to miss out on the same thrills and giggles from the beloved autumn night.
 So over the years, I’ve come up with a few tricky tips to keep the fun in Halloween for children with food allergies.

-Have a nice dinner first.
+Have a nice dinner before heading out treating.

 On a full stomach, there will be less temptation to sneak a piece of candy.